-My Home Office Was Damaged By a Leak in the Attic Whilst We Were on Holiday.
+My Home Office Was Damaged By a Leak in the Attic Whilst We Were on Away.
 Will My Home Insurance Cover Us?

-Accidents do happen, even while you’re on a well-earned holiday.
+Accidents do happen, even while you’re on a well-earned break.
 If you’ve come back to discover your roof has leaked, your insurance will cover it.

 Yes – the damage caused by the leak will be covered.